 You like your employer, and you trust your supervisor.
 You have never had any reason to doubt the advice that they’ve given nor have they given you any reason to believe that they have anything but your best interests at heart.
 It can, therefore, be tempting to agree to whatever they say at the scene of a construction accident and in the immediate aftermath.
-However, our New Jersey construction accident lawyers want you to be aware of certain things that you should refuse to do until you have spoken to an experienced New Jersey construction lawyer.
+However, our NY and NJ construction accident lawyers want you to be aware of certain things that you should refuse to do until you have spoken to an experienced construction injury lawyer.

 Don’t Do These Three Things Just Because Your Employer Asks

-After your New Jersey construction injury, your employer, or an insurance adjuster, may pressure you to:
+After your New York or New Jersey construction injury, your employer, or an insurance adjuster, may pressure you to:

 - Go back to work too early.
 This can jeopardize both your physical recovery and your legal recovery.